Systematic Literature Review on Challenges of Open Innovation

 Description

-This thesis explores the phenomenon of failure in Open Innovation (OI) by systematically reviewing the existing academic literature.
-While most studies focus on how OI creates value, this thesis shifts the perspective to why it sometimes fails—highlighting the complexities and risks involved in managing open innovation initiatives.
+This thesis explores the challenges of Open Innovation (OI) by systematically reviewing the existing academic literature.
+While most studies emphasize the positive outcomes of OI, this thesis shifts the focus to the barriers and difficulties organizations face when implementing OI initiatives—shedding light on the complexities and risks involved in managing them.

 The research will aim to answer questions such as:

-• Which internal and external factors contribute to unsuccessful OI efforts?
+• Which internal and external factors influence the success or failure of OI initiatives?

-The outcome will be a structured synthesis of current academic knowledge on OI failure, providing both scholars and practitioners with insights on how to better design and manage OI processes to reduce the likelihood of failure.
+The outcome will be a structured synthesis of current academic knowledge on OI challenges, providing both scholars and practitioners with insights into how OI processes can be designed and managed more effectively.

 Why Choose This Topic?

-• Growing Importance of OI Networks – Understanding innovation failure is critical in today’s fast-paced, collaborative business environment.
+• Relevance – Understanding OI challenges is critical in today’s fast-paced, collaborative business environment.

 • Methodological Rigor – You will gain experience in systematic literature review, a valuable academic and professional research method.

-• Unique Focus – While success in OI is widely studied, failure remains a relatively untapped area, offering fresh ground for insight.
+• Unique Focus – While OI benefits are widely studied, challenges remain underexplored, offering fresh ground for valuable insights.

 How to Apply